 Arriving at Little Dreamers:

 A staff member greets the parent and child at the car.
 The staff member asks the parent Health questions related to COVID-19 and the parent signs the child ‘in’ on the child’s individual Daily Health Check Record and Sign In form.
-The staff member takes the child’s temperature with a touchless thermometer, records it on the form and then escorts the child into the center where the child washes their hands and then is escorted to a classroom.
+The staff member takes the child’s temperature with a touchless thermometer, records it on the form and then escorts the child into the center where the child washes their hands and then is escorted to their classroom/group.

 The classroom is designed to adhere to the physical distance guidelines.